Benefits of Returning Condensate to the Boiler Focus of Report

 When steam is supplied to a process application as in a heat exchanger or coil, the steam vapor releases latent energy to the process fluid and then condenses to a liquid — better known as condensate.
 The condensate is composed of water from the original steam as well as boiler treatment chemicals.

-While it cannot be used directly in boiler operation, notes steam engineering, system optimization and reliability services provider Inveno Inc., condensate is a valuable resource.
+While it cannot be used directly in boiler operation, notes steam engineering, system optimization and reliability services provider Inveno Engineering, condensate is a valuable resource.
 Condensate contains sensible energy from the condensed steam vapor as well as energy transferred during the boiler combustion process.
-In fact, says Inveno in a new tech sheet, up to 16 percent of the total energy in the steam vapor is contained in the condensate.
+In fact, says Inveno in a tech sheet, up to 16 percent of the total energy in the steam vapor is contained in the condensate.